South Carolina Writers Association Bylaws

 Section 3.
 Membership Renewal: Fees for Membership renewal are set by the Board of Directors and are payable yearly, within a thirty (30) day grace period.
 A Member failing to pay the annual fees shall be denied attendance at local Chapter Meetings, eligibility to serve as a local President or on the Board of Directors, eligibility for submission to or publication in SCWA’s newsletter or literary journal, eligibility for the Members’ discount on annual Conference registration, and any other privileges associated with Membership.

 Section 4.
-Failure to Pay Dues: A Member failing to pay dues within thirty (30) days of expiration will be removed from the Organization’s Membership roster.
+Failure to Pay Fees: A Member failing to pay fees within thirty (30) days of expiration will be removed from the Organization’s Membership roster.

 Section 5.
 Transfer of Membership: Memberships in the Organization may not be transferred to any other individual for any reason.